nmwsharp/polyscope-docs/cpp/source/structures/floating_quantities/images.md

 Images are rectangular grids of pixel values.

-**Sample:** An image quantity of a majestic cat, here as shown in the ImGui window display mode.
+**Sample:** An image quantity of a majestic cat, shown here in the ImGui window display mode.

 ![image example](/media/image_example.jpg)